bramstroker/homeassistant-powercalc/README.md

 See [Calculation modes](#calculation-modes) for all possible sensor configurations.

 ### Global configuration

+All these settings are completely optional.
+You can skip this section if you don't need any advanced configuration.

 | Name                   | Type    | Requirement  | Default  | Description                                                                                                                                        |
 | ---------------------- | ------- | ------------ | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |